Nitu Chandra

-Nitu Chandra is an Indian actress, film producer and theatre artist.
+Nitu Chandra (born Neetu Chandra Srivastava on June 20, 1984) is an Indian actress, model, film producer and theatre artist.
+She has worked in Hindi, Tamil and Telugu films.
 She is also a classical dancer and a sportsperson, involved in the promotion of basketball in the country through her close association with the NBA and Taekwondo, being a fourth Dan black-belt.
-She has her own production house named Champaran Talkies, winning the National Award for the film Mithila Makhaan.
+She has her own production house named Champaran Talkies, winning the National Film Award for the film Mithila Makhaan in the category of Best Maithili Film.
 The national award-winning film was directed by her brother Nitin Chandra.

 Early life and education

-Chandra's mother tongue is Bhojpuri.
+Nitu Chandra was born on 20 June 1984 in Patna, Bihar.
+Her mother tongue is Bhojpuri.
 She was educated at the Notre Dame Academy, Patna and completed her undergraduate education at Delhi's Indraprastha College.
 She started modelling and Nitu gives credit of her success to her mother, a native of East Champaran in Bihar.
 She has appeared in several advertisements and videos for firms since her graduation.
 She holds two Dan black belts in Taekwondo and represented India in the 1997 World Taekwondo Championships in Hong Kong.

 Chandra's brother is Nitin Chandra who directed the movie Deswa.

 Acting career

 Chandra debuted in the Hindi film industry in 2005 with Garam Masala in which she portrayed the role of Sweety, an air-hostess.
 She also acted in Godavari, a Telugu film, in 2006.
 In 2007 she appeared in Madhur Bhandarkar's film, Traffic Signal.

 In 2008, she had four releases, being directed by Dibakar Banerjee, Rahul Dholakia, Ashwini Dheer and Vikram.
 Her Tamil film, Yavarum Nalam with Madhavan, released in 2009, was declared a major hit.
 In 2010 she was seen in four Hindi films, Rann, Apartment, No Problem, in which she made a special appearance, and Sadiyaan, and one Tamil film, Theeradha Vilaiyattu Pillai.

 In 2011 Deswa, a Bhojpuri film which she produced and which was directed by her brother, was released.

 In 2013, she acted in the Tamil-language action film Ameerin Aadhi-Bhagavan alongside Jayam Ravi.
-She has completed filming for a Greek film Home Sweet Home, in which she plays an Indian girl.
+In 2013 she had completed filming for a Greek film Home Sweet Home, in which she plays an Indian girl.
+On the recommendation of the director Anurag Kashyap, she auditioned for the film via Skype.
 She had to learn Greek for the film and also dubbed herself.
+Later it was revealed that Home Sweet Home was the working title of the film and the film's actual name was Block 12 where she played an Indian goddess.
+The film was released in 2013 and was bilingual (it was shot in English and Greek).
 She has two Hindi films, Kusar Prasad Ka Bhoot and Shooter, coming up.